We are committed to providing an accessible user experience for all website visitors.

 Indulge in Themed Snacks and Food

 Speaking of food, finding grub shouldn’t be hard when going to Universal with teens and tweens.
-While you can easily find typical theme park food such as cheeseburgers and pizza, you also have the option to chow down on themed foods such as Cottage Pie or Bangers and Mash at the Leaky Cauldron.
+While you can easily find typical theme park food such as cheeseburgers and pizza, you also have the option to chow down on themed foods such as Cottage Pie or Bangers & Mash at the Leaky Cauldron.
 If you have hungry teens in tow, the Great Feast at the Three Broomsticks in Hogsmeade will satisfy their growing appetite.

 Visit During Special Events